In major blow, EU bans imports of most Russian oil - NewsBreak

 In a move unthinkable just months ago, EU leaders agreed late Monday to cut around 90% of all Russian oil imports over the next six months.

-Belgian Prime Minister Alexander De Croo called the embargo a “big step forward” and Irish Prime Minister Micheal Martin hailed it as “a watershed moment.”
-But both leaders cautioned that Europe would need time to adjust to the impact — and any further bans on Russian energy would come slowly.

-In response to the EU’s decision, Mikhail Ulyanov, Russia’s permanent representative to international organizations in Vienna, said on Twitter: “Russia will find other importers.”
+In response to the EU’s decision, Mikhail Ulyanov, Russia’s permanent representative to international organizations in Vienna, took to Twitter, saying: “Russia will find other importers.”

-Russia has also not shied away from withholding its energy supplies, despite the economic damage it could suffer as a result.
-Russian energy giant Gazprom announced it would cut natural gas supplies to Dutch trader GasTerra on Tuesday and it is considering cutting off Denmark.
-It’s already turned the taps off to Bulgaria, Poland and Finland.
+Russia has not shied away from withholding its energy supplies, despite the economic damage it could suffer as a result.
+And Russian energy giant Gazprom announced it would cut natural gas supplies to Dutch trader GasTerra on Tuesday and it is considering cutting off Denmark.
+It’s already turned the taps off in Bulgaria, Poland and Finland.

 Talks at EU headquarters in Brussels were set Tuesday to focus on ways to end the trading bloc’s dependence on Russian energy, by diversifying supplies and speeding up the transition to renewable sources and away, as much as possible given recent price hikes, from fossil fuels.

-That exception was demanded by Hungarian Prime minister Viktor Orban, who made it clear that he could only support the new sanctions if his country’s oil supply security was guaranteed.
-Hungary gets more than 60% of its oil from Russia, much of it through the Soviet-era Druzhba pipeline.
+Hungarian Prime minister Viktor Orban made clear that he could only support the new sanctions if his country’s oil supply security was guaranteed.
+Hungary gets more than 60% of its oil from Russia and depends on crude that comes through the Soviet-era Druzhba pipeline.

-The EU estimated that would mean around 90% of Russian oil is banned by the end of the year.
-That figure includes a ban on all Russian oil delivered by sea — which accounts for two-thirds of the EU's imports — plus a decision by Germany and Poland to stop using oil from the northern branch of the Druzhba pipeline.
+The EU estimated that could mean around 90% of Russian oil — the majority of it brought into Europe by sea — is banned by the end of the year.
+As part of the measure, Germany and Poland agreed to stop using oil from the northern branch of the Druzhba pipeline.

 Mike Corder in The Hague, Netherlands, contributed to this report.